beastrc/learn-web3_dapp/subgraph/punks01/README.md

 # Setup the subgraph for CryptoPunks

-Here we're going to explore how to write a dummy subgraph from an eisting deployed contract on ethereum mainnet.
+Here we're going to explore how to write a dummy subgraph from an existing deployed contract on ethereum mainnet.

 ## Install the required software